Rajeshvce/Drivers/synchronization_techniques/spinlock/spinlock.md

 # SPINLOCK

 Spinlock is a synchronization mechanism used in operating systems to protect shared resources from single access by multiple threads or processes.
 Unlike other synchronization methods such as semaphores or mutexes, spinlocks use a busy-wait method, where a thread continuously selects a lock until it becomes available.
-It is used in interrupt context things.
+Spinlocks may be used in code that cannot sleep, such as interrupt handlers.

 **Example code to understand the spinlock**
 ```